davmitch0971-sudo/MSRC-110240-Evidence/README.md

 ​The infrastructure appears to be undergoing repeated deployments and potential rollbacks.
 ​This confirms that the documented Authorization Boundary Failure is deeply integrated and resistant to standard hot-patching.
 ​Action: I have archived all six unique hashes as forensic proof of the "Persistence of Regression."
 This volatility confirms the high technical complexity and severity of the reported issue.

+​⚠️ LIVE INCIDENT STATUS: Environment Volatility ​Status: Active Infrastructure Instability
+Last Update: 02:00 AM CDT
+Summary: Automated monitoring has detected a continuous cycle of state changes (7+ unique hashes) within a 15-minute window following formal notification.
+​Technical Indicator: The environment is currently exhibiting "Panic Cycle" behavior, indicating that the remediation of the documented Authorization Boundary Failure is causing significant infrastructure regression.
+​Monitoring: Active.
+All state transitions are being cryptographically logged as forensic evidence of remediation difficulty.